ashli64/tacos/design.md

 # Completion Criteria (_a.k.a._ "Definition of 'Done'")
 Project is considered complete when all of the following are true:
-1.
+1. User can publish recipes
-1.
+1. User can browse through recipes (with search tool)
-1.
+1. User can list ingredients and find matching recipes

 # Open Questions
-{Delineate anything undecided here}
+What is the meaning of life?

 # Appendix
-{Any relevant info that is useful but would have interrupted narrative flow above, or cluttered the information portrayed}
+N/A

 # Other
-{Put here anything that did not sensibly fit under above headings.
-This section will inform evolution of SoftDev.}
+N/A